-With my two years in community college, I have maximized my opportunities to explore the broad and extensive field of Psychology, from which I have narrowed down to the niche focus of childhood development and education.
-I believe that earning a bachelor's degree in Psychology would be of great advantage towards the career path I aspire to take on – transforming the young lives of future generations to come.
+With my two years in community college, I have maximized my opportunities to explore Psychology, from which I have decided to narrow down to childhood development and education.
+Earning a bachelor's degree in Psychology would be of great advantage towards the career path I aspire to take on – transforming the young lives of future generations to come.

 _____________________________

+Hi Catherine,

+Thank you for you essay – while you wrote extensively on the objectives you want to achieve, I believe there is more to be written about why you chose to transfer and why USC.
+You can make room for this section of the essay by summarizing the first three paragraphs of the essay where you talk about your team into one concise paragraph.
+What are the things you cannot get in community college that USC has?

+C.G.

 Describe how you plan to pursue your academic interests and why you want to explore them at USC specifically.
 Please feel free to address your first- and second-choice major selections.
 (250 words)

-At the park watching little faces light up as Dad tosses his kid up in the air, while from the corner of your eye, you see a group of friends having a picnic.
-Or perhaps at Starbucks as two friends eagerly catch up over a cup of coffee while siblings fight over their favorite cotton candy frappuccino on the neighboring table.
+At the park watching little faces light up as they are tossed in the air by their parents, while you see a group of friends having a picnic.
+Perhaps at Starbucks as two friends eagerly catch up over coffee while siblings fight over their favorite cotton candy frappuccino on the neighboring table.
 Observing people’s personalities is a fascinating aspect of human behavior.
-Through the analysis and understanding of children’s characteristics, unique behavior patterns, thoughts, and emotions we gain an insight into each individual, thus, able to better cater towards their needs.
+Through the analysis and understanding of children’s unique characteristics, behavior patterns, thoughts, and emotions we gain an insight into each individual and can better cater towards their needs.

-An education from the University of Southern California will allow me to pair my bachelor’s degree in Psychology with a Learning Design and Technology progressive degree which will allow me to work towards a master’s degree of education.
-Through this program, I will be equipped with the needed skills to leverage technology in curriculum design and learning assessment.
-Furthermore, by taking on a minor in dynamics of early childhood, I will learn from faculty members and my peers at Rossier, while navigating professional trajectories in the field of education.
-As I continue to expand my experiences and take on PSYC490x, I get the chance to conduct independent research under faculty direction as I dive into a deeper understanding of different types of learning and curriculum.
-USC’s commitment to both critical thinking and social responsibility in a diverse world aligns with my own values in leaving my footprint in my community.
-At USC, I will continue to polish my skill set and experiences needed to catapult me into the right path towards pursuing my career goals.
+An education from the University of Southern California will allow me to pair my bachelor’s degree in Psychology with a Learning Design and Technology progressive degree to work towards a master’s degree of education.
+Through this program, I will be equipped with the needed skills to utilize technology in curriculum design and learning assessment.
+Furthermore, by taking on a minor in dynamics of early childhood, I will learn from faculty members and my peers at Rossier while navigating professional opportunities in the field of education.
+As I continue to expand my experiences and take on PSYC490x, I will be able to conduct independent research with faculty direction.
+USC’s commitment to both critical thinking and social responsibility in a diverse world aligns with my own values in leaving my footprint in my community through..

+Solid essay with specifics on why USC – I think you can dive more into the first paragraph on why you observing people’s personalities interest you so much.
+A personal call or a vision for the future; let the admissions officer see your potential.

+C.G.